aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_vpc_config.md

 # vpc_config Resource

-VPC resource provides info to CVaaS related to AWS VPC (Azure resource group) in which CloudEOS gets deployed.
-AWS vpc and Azure resource_group depend on vpc_config to obtain attributes necessary for VPC creation.
+The `vpc_config` resource provides information about the AWS VPC and Azure Resource Group which is being deployed, to CVaaS.
+CVaaS returns the information required by the Leaf VPC/VNETs to create a Peering connection with its corresponding Edge.

 ## Example Usage